puppeteer/puppeteer/docs/api.md

 ### class: BrowserContext

 BrowserContexts provide a way to operate multiple independent browser sessions.
-When browser is launched, it has a single BrowserContext used by default.
-Method `browser.newPage()` creates a page in the default browser context.
+When *a* browser is launched, it has a single BrowserContext used by default.
+The method `browser.newPage()` creates a page in the default browser context.

-If a page opens another page, e.g. with the `window.open` call, the popup will belong to the parent page browser context.
+If a page opens another page, e.g. with a `window.open` call, the popup will belong to the parent page's browser context.

 Puppeteer allows creation of "incognito" browser contexts with `browser.createIncognitoBrowserContext()` method.
-"Incognito" browser contexts don't persist any browsing data to disk.
+"Incognito" browser contexts don't write any browsing data to disk.

-Typical usage of a context:

 ```js
 // Create a new incognito browser context